');

 About Bourne, MA

-Bourne is a small community in Massachusetts with a population of 1,765 residents.
-The median household income is $125,366 per year, which is above the national average.
-The median age in Bourne is 60.9 years.
+Bourne is a small town located in Massachusetts with a population of 1,765 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $125,366 per year, which is 67% above the national median of $75,149.
+The median age of 60.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Bourne, MA